16 Jun The start-up that matters the most in Africa: Agriculture

 The real innovation, one that transforms community life, will come from mastering agricultural value chains for smallholder farmers.
 Increasing productivity and income in Africa starts with smallholder farmers.
 They represent 70 percent of the population.
 They produce 80 percent of the food consumed in Africa and are at the forefront of strategies for agricultural transformation.
 As such, AgroCenta, in Ghana, provides smallholder farmers with a route to market via digital platforms.
 In addition, its integrated solution offers logistics and transportation.
 It is an indication of what start-ups could do to direct resources towards strengthening the foundation.
 It is our moment to transform for good.
 Pooling our own resources to raise patient capital is the starting point for our agricultural ventures.
 Start-ups need to understand people and systems so that their innovation solved a real African problem.
 The Forbes 30 Under 30 list needs a new category: Agriculture.
 Corporate Africa, in the absence of direct funding, has a range of skills and capabilities that can complement the absence of funds.

 Africa has a plan.
 But it continues to be punched in the face by unemployment.
 Start-ups without deeper roots in agriculture will not take us to where we want to go.
 Our destination is wealth for all.
 Our best vehicle is agriculture.
 Tried and tested by others, it is time we make agriculture the start-up that matters.

 About the Author

 Carl Manlan is the Chief Operating Officer of The Ecobank Foundation.
 He is an economist with over ten years of experience in health, finance and project implementation.
 Carl worked with the Economic Commission for Africa as a Mo Ibrahim Fellow and with the African Union and New Partnership for Africa Development (NEPAD) on a private sector initiative to assist the African Union to fight Ebola in West Africa.
-Follow him on Twitter or connect with him on LinkedIn.
+Follow him on Twitter or LinkedIn.